2024-25 Western Victoria bushfires

 More information

-For more information on emergency relief payments or other relief services, you can:
+For more information or support, you can:

 - Call VicEmergency on 1800 226 226 (press 9 for an interpreter)